hitokiri-mata/katacoda-courses/kubernetes-fundamentals/springboot-to-k8s/intro.md

 - instruct Kubernetes to start and application
 - access an application service running on Kubernetes

-A good followup to this scenario is _Distilled JRE Apps in Containers_.
+A good followup to this scenario is _Distilling Java Containers_.